 For dads like John, where formula feeding was a given, feeding was an equal responsibility between him and his partner.
 It was about mutually supporting each other and working through issues like allergies together.

-Paul, on the other hand, admits feeding was a time where he felt helpless at first.
+Paul, on the other hand, admits breastfeeding was a time where he felt helpless at first.
 He would support his partner by doing other things around the house.
 Although, nothing will beat the first time he fed his baby: what he refers to as a “surreal experience.”

 The most common mistakes new dads make: